-ITEM RATIONALE RESOURCES ACHIEVED STANDARD 🗸 ADVANCED 📩 Station Signs Agility, Balance, Control & Fun Zone signs - Use Station identification signage (Fun Zone must be included in one of the 3 stations) Maximum number of skaters per session The number of skaters on a session must allow for the following: Promote a safe environment Ensure all skaters have enough room to move freely around the ice and circuits An organized flow of rotation Proper coach/skater ratios Contact Sharon Maki at smaki@skateontario.org for more info - Sessions should not exceed 50-60 skaters Clubs/skating schools who wish to offer programs with more than 60 skaters must receive permission from Skate Ontario.
+ITEM RATIONALE RESOURCES ACHIEVED EXCEEDED Maxmum number of skaters per session The number of skaters on a session must allow for the following: Promote a safe environment Ensure all skaters have enough room to move freely around the ice and circuits An organized flow of rotation Proper coach/skater ratios Contact Denise Harris at dharris@skateontario.org for more info.
+Sessions should not exceed 50-60 skaters Clubs/skating schools who wish to offer programs with more than 60 skaters must receive permission from Skate Ontario.
 PROGRAM ASSISTANTS Use of Program Assistants Program assistants are used to enhance the delivery of the CanSkate program.
-Program Assistant Video Use PAs as needed Meets minimum coach/PA ratio (1/10 ratio) All program assistants on the ice must be wearing skates and be registered with Skate Canada Assign a Program Assistant to each group for supervision and assistance Use additional Program Assistants as required to offer an effective and efficient program Training The CanSkate coach (or coaching team) is responsible for training the club's PAs before assisting on the ice.
-PA Training Guidelines X PA Training (ppt) X PA Training Workbook PA Training Certificate X PA Evaluation Form - Ensure PAs are trained before assisting on the ice with a minimum of one training per season - Offer multiple training sessions throughout the season to engage, support and monitor development of the program assistants ·
+Program Assistant Video Program Assistant Role Use PAs as needed Meets minimum coach/PA ratio (1/10 ratio) All program assistants on the ice must be wearing skates and be registered with Skate Canada Assign a Program Assistant to each group for supervision and assistance Use additional Program Assistants as required to offer an effective and efficient program Training The CanSkate coach (or coaching team) is responsible for training the club's PAs before assisting on the ice.
+PA Training Guidelines PA Training (ppt) PA Training Workbook PA Training Certificate PA Evaluation Form Ensure PAs are trained before assisting on the ice with a minimum of one training per season Offer multiple training sessions throughout the season to engage, support and monitor development of the program assistants WARM-UP Warm-up The warm-up is a time to welcome the skaters to the ice in a motivational, high energy environment.
+Warm-Up SC e-learning - Warm-ups & Maximizing Circuits Use of full ice or Fast Track Include forward and backward skating in both directions All minimum standards plus: Inclusion of deep knee bends Evidence of increased heart rate in participants Choreographed movements matching the music Add time frames where skaters can skate as fast as they can.